angular/angular/aio/content/guide/http.md

   req.body.name = req.body.name.trim(); // bad idea!
 ```

-If you must mutate the request body, use the method shown in the following example.
+If you must modify the request body, follow these steps.

 1. Copy the body and make your change in the copy.
 1. Clone the request object, using its `clone()` method.